Poojalowanshi1411/poojalowanshi1411/README.md

 <h1 align="center">Hello wonderful folks👋,Pooja here!!!</h1>
 <h3 align="center">A passionate Software Engineer.
-I am a Bachelor of Technology in Computer Science and Engineering with specialization in cyber security from Oriental college of Technology.
+I am doing a Bachelor of Technology in Computer Science and Engineering with specialization in cyber security from Oriental college of Technology.
 I have expertise in Python, C/C++, and MySQL, and am skilled in computer science concepts.</h3>

 - 🌱 I’m currently learning **Data Structures and Algorithms (DSA)**